 The primary objective of the scheme is to bring lending institutions’ notice to the MSMEs and provide them with financial help.
-Notably, the business owner has to pay an additional fee and service charge to avail the guarantee scheme, in addition to interest cost on the loan amount.
+Notably, the business owner has to pay an additional fee and service charge to avail of the guarantee scheme, in addition to the interest cost on the loan amount.

 The current guarantee fee is 1.5% and 0.75% for the North East Region (including Sikkim).
 The following are steps to avail a loan under CGTMSE loan scheme:

 Business Entity Formation: the borrower first has to incorporate a private limited company, one person company, proprietorship, or a limited liability company and obtain all the necessary approvals and tax registrations for it.

 Business Plan: here, the business owner needs to conduct a market analysis to prepare a business plan with relevant information, such as promoter profile, business model, projected financials, etc. The report has to be presented to the credit facility along with a loan application filled duly to avail a loan under the CGTMSE scheme.
 However, it is recommended to get the reports prepared by experienced professionals as this would increase the chances of loan approval.

 Business Loan Sanction: once the business report and plan is under review, the lender analyses the feasibility of the business as per his policy.
 If everything seems fine, the loan application is approved, and the loan is sanctioned.